HashDataFE/TPC-DS-Toolkit/README.md

    export CLIENT_GEN_PATH="/tmp/dsbenchmark"
    export CLIENT_GEN_PARALLEL="2"
    ```

-All examples in this documentation use the standard host name convention of HashData with `mdw` for the coordinator node and `sdw1..n` for the segment nodes.
+> The following conventions are used in this document: mdw for the coordinator node, and sdw1..n for segment nodes.

 ### Introduction to TPC-DS-Toolkit Process.